27 Mind Blowing Esports Stats (2022)

 |NRG Esports||$155 million|

-The top-earning Esports organization made over $90 million last year (Forbes)
+The top-earning Esports organization make over $90 million (Forbes)

 Enthusiast Gaming was the top-earning Esports organization in 2020, bringing in approximately $95 million in revenue - over 2x more than any other Esports organization.